bahodure0226/sep10-freedom-project/blog/entry04.md

 </style>
 ```
 When I saw what the `animation-timing-function` elements could do, it gave me so many ideas on how I could use them, I really like how they move at different speeds, and you can even control the speed by using the `cubic-bezier(n,n,n,n)` element where you set 4 different movement speeds from the start to the end of the animation.

+## Skills
+Some skills I learned while working on this entry are
 [Previous](entry03.md) | [Next](entry05.md)

 [Home](../README.md)